DOI-ONRR/doi-extractives-data/research/14_sprint-inquisitive-impala/research_results.md

 ## Participants found the structure of some of the information to be cumbersome and unmanageable.
-- “This takes a lot of scrolling...”
-- In reference to the “How it works” page: “It’s a little long; there’s a lot of detail about government regulations.
+- In reference to the [“Onshore Renewables" dive-in](https://revenuedata.doi.gov/how-it-works/onshore-renewables/) of the "How it works” page: “It’s a little long; there’s a lot of detail about government regulations.
 I’d have to be really interested to wade through all of that detail.”
+- In reference to the "[Explore Data](https://revenuedata.doi.gov/explore/)" page, one participant mentioned, “this takes a lot of scrolling...”

 ## However, users need help navigating and interpreting the data, and the explanations definitely help.

-- In walking us through another site they use in their research, one participant said, “EPA’s site is much worse, you really have to know what you’re doing… Very little explanation for the categories where those numbers come from.
+- In walking us through another site they use in their research, one participant said, “[EPA’s site](https://www.epa.gov/fuels-registration-reporting-and-compliance-help/public-data-renewable-fuel-standard) is much worse, you really have to know what you’re doing… Very little explanation for the categories where those numbers come from.
 Monthly frequency is adequate, [but] the overall schedule isn’t explained, though.”
-- When a participant navigated to a state page on the NRRD site for the first time: “[this] seems like a very useful presentation of data on mining, production… useful summaries, guided tours of the data.”
+- When a participant navigated to a state page on our site for the first time: “[this] seems like a very useful presentation of data on mining, production… useful summaries, guided tours of the data.”

 ## Ultimately, users need help orienting to how they can dive deeper into the data they care most about.